Deborah Jeane Palfrey: D.C. Madam scandal

 In June 2004, the United States Postal Inspection Service and Internal Revenue Service began an investigation into an illegal prostitution business being run in Washington, D.C.
 During the course of the investigation, Palfrey was identified as the operator of the prostitution ring.
-In October 2006, United States Postal Inspection Service agents posed as a couple who were interested in buying Palfrey's home as a means of accessing her property without a warrant.
-Agents subsequently froze bank accounts worth over US$500,000, seizing papers relating to money laundering and prostitution charges.
+In October 2006, agents with the United States Postal Inspection Service posed as a couple who were interested in buying Palfrey's home as a means of accessing her property without a warrant.
+Agents subsequently froze bank accounts worth over US$500,000, and seized papers relating to money laundering and prostitution charges.

-As her case proceeded it was revealed that Palfrey's escorts charged as much as $300 per hour, and many have had professional careers.
+As her case proceeded, it was revealed that Palfrey's escorts charged as much as $300 per hour, and many have had professional careers.
 Palfrey continued to reside in California, and cleared some US $2 million over 13 years in operation.
 Palfrey appeared on ABC's 20/20 as part of an investigative report on May 4, 2007.

 In response to Palfrey's statement that she had 10,000 to 15,000 phone numbers of clients, several clients' lawyers contacted Palfrey to see whether accommodations could be made to keep their identities private.
 Ultimately, ABC News, after going through what was described as 46 lb of phone records, decided that none of the potential clients were sufficiently "newsworthy" to bother mentioning.

 On July 9, 2007, Senator David Vitter (R-LA) acknowledged that he had been a customer of her escort service.

 Thirteen former escorts and three former clients testified at her trial.

-However, ABC News only published two of the names they had identified, men who were already known to have been clients of Palfrey — Randall L. Tobias, a State Department official, and Harlan K. Ullman, a Defense Department official.
+However, ABC News only published two of the names they had identified, men who were already known to have been clients of Palfrey—Randall L. Tobias, a State Department official, and Harlan K. Ullman, a Defense Department official.
 Journalist Neil A. Lewis reported, in The New York Times, that ABC would not publicize any new names.

 The witnesses were compelled to testify, after being granted immunity from prosecution.

 In May 2007 a team at ABC News reported on their efforts to determine the identities of Palfrey's clients from her phone records.
 They reported how many of Palfrey's clients phoned from hotel rooms to obfuscate their identities.
-They found some clients had exaggerated their importance-one who had bragged about his role in evacuating colleagues from the White House on 9/11 turned out to merely work near The White House.
+They found some clients had exaggerated their importance—one who had bragged about his role in evacuating colleagues from the White House on 9/11 turned out to merely work near The White House.

 On April 15, 2008, a jury found Palfrey guilty of money laundering, using the mail for illegal purposes, and racketeering.
 Palfrey believed that contrary to the U.S. Attorney's Office lower estimate, she might spend six or seven years behind bars.
 She faced a maximum of 55 years in prison.